guettli/missing-internet-specs/README.md

 The tool rsync can sync directories quickly, since only changed files get transfered.
 It would be great to have rsync like protocol which works over http.

+Up to now DropBox, Nextcloud, Owncloud, Microsoft OneDrive, Google Drive all use their custom protocol.

 ***
 ## Alternative zu CSV